InvoiceShelf/docs/docs/install/docker.md

 > 📝 NOTE
 >
-> You can simply run the `docker compose -f docker-compose.XXX.yml up -d` (where XXX is the Database type of your choice) if you only want to trial the invoiceShelf without committing to a more permanent setup.
+> You can simply run the `docker compose -f docker-compose.XXX.yml up -d` (where XXX is the Database type of your choice) if you only want to trial the invoiceShelf, without committing to a more permanent setup.
 >
-> You can ever remove `-d` (detached mode) so it only runs while you have the terminal open, though you will still need to manually clean-up the containers and images once you are done.
+> You can even remove `-d` (detached mode) so it only runs while you have the terminal open, though you will still need to manually clean-up the containers and images once you are done.

 ```yml
 ## truncated generic example `docker-compose.yml`